iandol/opticka/help/METHODS.md

 	Note that this command implicitly calls `resetFixation(eT)` as any previous fixation becomes invalid.

 - **`resetFixation(eT, removeHistory)`** / **`resetFixationTime(eT)`** / **`resetFixationHistory(eT)`** / **`resetExclusionZone(eT)`** / **`resetFixInit(eT)`**
 	`resetFixation`: resets all fixation counters that track how long a fixation was held for.
-Pass `removeHistory` == true also calls `resetFixationHistory(eT)` to remove the local log of previous eye positions (used for plotting to a MATLAB figure on every trial). `resetFixationTime`: only reset the fixation window timers. `resetExclusionZone`: resets (removes) the exclusion zones. `resetFixInit`: fix init is a timer that stops a saccade away from a position to occur too quickly.
+Pass `removeHistory` == true also calls `resetFixationHistory(eT)` to remove the temporary log of previous eye positions (usually call it only after each trial). `resetFixationTime`: only reset the fixation window timers. `resetExclusionZone`: resets (removes) the exclusion zones. `resetFixInit`: fix init is a timer that stops a saccade away from a position to occur too quickly.
 This reset removes this check.

 - **`resetOffset(eT)`**
 	Reset the drift offset back to `X = 0; Y = 0` — see `driftOffset(eT)` for the method that sets this value.